 - Just before you think the eggs are perfectly cooked, remove the pan from the heat.
 They'll keep cooking a bit with their residual heat and end up just right.

-- Slide the eggs onto a plate and serve right away, sprinkled with salt and freshly ground black pepper to taste.
+- Slide the eggs onto a plate and serve right away, sprinkled with the salt and pepper.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.